BRC

 Absolutely.
 If you play online, bluffing is not at all about body language, but it's about how you play your hands.
 That makes it an ideal place for beginners to practice bluffs.

-If you’re looking for somewhere to test out our theories, we’d recommend bet365.
-They’ve got lots of cash games and tournaments at low stake levels and tournament fees, plus if you sign up now you can use this bet365 bonus code.
+If you're looking for somewhere to test out our theories about when should you bluff in poker, we'd recommend bet365.
+They've got lots of cash games and tournaments at low stake levels and tournament fees, plus if you sign up now you can use this bet365 bonus code.

 Should you bluff in a big casino?

 Absolutely.
-There’s a time and a place for it, sure.
+There's a time and a place for it, sure.
 But bluffing in a live setting can be thrilling (and can be good for your stack), as long as you do it smartly.
-So on your next poker vacation, you can for sure try out these moves.
-But definitely play a few hands online first to get your head around what’s involved.
+So on your next poker getaway, you can for sure try out these moves.
+But definitely play a few hands online first to get your head around what's involved and get a feel for when should you bluff in poker.

 When should you bluff in poker?